 Before the end of the second semester in residence, a student must begin submitting forms to the Graduate School, through the Graduate Coordinator, including a Program of Study Form.
-The Major Professor/Project Advisor must come from the Computer Science Faculty (Professors/Lecturers).
+The Major Professor/Project Advisor and a second professor, must come from the School of Computing Faculty (Professors/Lecturers).
+The MS CSCI NT Project Form is due by Reading Day in final semester.
 The Program of Study Form indicates how and when degree requirements will be met and must be formulated in consultation with the student's Major Professor/Project Advisor.
-An Application for Graduation Form must also be submitted directly to the Graduate School.
+An Application for Graduation Form must also be submitted through Athena portal.